Your Lung Cancer Team

 - Thoracic surgeon: A surgeon with expertise in the surgical management of lung cancer.

 - Interventional pulmonologist: A physician with specialized training in advanced techniques to diagnose and stage lung cancer.
-They also help to relieve symptoms of patients with tumors obstructing large portions of the lung.
+They also help to relieve symptoms of patients with tumors blocking large portions of the lung.
 They can also assist patients with fluid build-up around the lungs.

 - Pathologist: This doctor studies your tissues, fluid or blood to assist in lung cancer diagnosis and treatment decisions.